 Contributing Writer at Tally

 Being unemployed can be stressful, as unemployment insurance (UI) compensation generally covers only a portion of your lost income.
-This makes maintaining a budget a challenge that is compounded when you’re in the midst of an economic downturn like the COVID-19 pandemic has caused.
+This makes maintaining a budget a challenge, especially if you haven't built an emergency fund yet.

-You might wonder if you have to pay back your unemployment benefits once you get back to work.
-We explore the answers and how UI benefits are funded below.
+You might wonder if you have to pay back unemployment benefits once you get back to work.
+We explore the answer and how UI benefits are funded below.

-In most states, only employers pay into the unemployment insurance trust funds.
+In most cases, no. There’s no requirement to repay unemployment insurance (UI) benefits, and employers pay into trust funds to support these benefits.
+Most state laws only require employers to pay into the unemployment insurance trust funds.
 But in Alaska, New Jersey and Pennsylvania, employees pay a small percentage of their income to the company unemployment pool as a tax.

-In some cases, there may be an error in your unemployment filing or another mistake by the filer or the unemployment office that results in an overpayment of unemployment benefits.
-While an overpayment isn’t common, it may result in you having to pay back some of the benefit payments.
+In some cases, there may be an error in your unemployment filing or another mistake that results in a benefit overpayment.
+While an overpayment isn’t common, it may result in you having to pay back some of the unemployment insurance benefit payments.

 What if unemployment insurance overpaid me?

-The unemployment insurance office will notify you of any overpayment via a letter.
-This letter will explain what led to you receiving too much in unemployment benefits, the amount you were overpaid, a deadline for you to respond and other important information.
+The unemployment insurance office will notify you of any overpayment via letter.
+This letter will explain:

 If the notification mentions anything about knowingly falsifying records or something to that effect, it may be a more serious issue that ties into unemployment insurance fraud.
 If you receive a letter mentioning this, contact the unemployment department in your state as soon as possible to sort it out.
 Failure to address the issue can result in stiff fines or even jail time.